apcode/bazel-boost/README.md

 libraries.
 So as soon as you use one library you have to pull in many others.
 Even those already in C++11.
 Which is kind of annoying.

-For example, if you want to use accumulators, you also need: assert, config, concept_check, fusion, mpl, parameter, range and even ublas!!
+For example, if you want to use boost/math, you also need C++11 libs plus many others like lexical_cast, smart_ptr and type_traits!!

 Anyway I'll keep working on this until I can use the libraries I might need.